Silver Alert issued for missing Winston-Salem woman

 WINSTON-SALEM, N.C. — Winston-Salem police are searching for a missing woman.

-The North Carolina Center for Missing Persons said McLawhorn could have dementia or some other cognitive impairment.
+The North Carolina Center for Missing Persons said Brewster could have dementia or some other cognitive impairment.

-She was last seen in the area of Waltrude Lane in Winston-Salem.
-She’s wearing a black t-shirt and white flower print shorts.
+She was last seen in the area of Glade View Court in Winston-Salem.
+She’s wearing a Long black dress with horizontal colored stripes (pink, yellow, green, blue) and sandals.

 If you have any information call Crime Stoppers at 336-773-7700.